 From the moment a child joins us we want to ensure they flourish and feel a sense of belonging in the Prince’s Mead family.
 There is nothing more important than providing outstanding pastoral support and all our staff are committed to ensuring the highest levels of care and support.

 Behind the beautiful Georgian facades of our Grade II listed home is a warm and welcoming environment that offers outstanding levels of pastoral support.
 Our aim is to maintain an environment where each pupil is able to succeed in every aspect of their education as well as to flourish and thrive as an individual.
 The first way we achieve this is by adopting a very proactive approach; our systems and the communication we have between teachers, Matron, parents and pupils is excellent.

 Our curriculum aims to equip our pupils with the tools necessary for a healthy, happy and successful life in senior school and beyond.
 We focus on embedding a growth mindset, building grit and resilience through opportunities to fail, and instilling a mindful approach to build positive coping strategies in order for our pupils to thrive.

 The relationship between the staff and the pupils is a great strength at Prince’s Mead.
 Informal but respectful, the children see the teachers as their allies and feel happy to confide in them.
 The atmosphere at the School is frequently described as warm and welcoming, and there is a sense of happiness and fun in the air.
 All members of staff are ready to help when and where needed; there is always a qualified nurse onsite during the day to supplement staff’s paediatric first aid training.

-The Senior Prefects will undertake responsibilities in the daily life of the School.
-The children themselves are encouraged to support one another and to let staff know if they see a child who may need support.
+Our Senior Prefects undertake responsibilities in the daily life of the School.
+Meeting regularly with the Headmaster, the children themselves are encouraged to support one another and to support pupils around the school with the close guidance of staff.
 Other opportunities exists across the spectrum of School life ranging from The Eco-Committee to the all-important Food Committee.